Diogo-MD/management-reservation-system/README.md

 # 📘 Management and Reservation System

-Welcome to the Management and Reservation System developed by SENAC LAPA TITO!
+Welcome to the Management and Reservation System!
 This application facilitates the management of rooms, classes, events, and more, including an interactive map displayed on the main screen and key control for the coordination team.

 ## 🖥️ Project Description

-The Management and Reservation System was designed to simplify the administration of room, class, and event reservations, offering an intuitive interface and an interactive map that helps in visualizing and managing reservations.
+The Management and Reservation System was developed as a student project implemented through the SENAC Lapa Tito institution.
+It aims to simplify the administration of room, class, and event reservations, offering an intuitive interface and an interactive map to visualize and manage reservations efficiently.

 ## 🏫 Main Features